dwarvesf/handbook/guides/present-more-with-deckset.md

 ## Add content to slides

-The beauty of Deckset is, it lets you focus on what truly matters – the content of your presentation!
+The beauty of Deckset is, it lets you focus on what truly matters, the content of your presentation!
 Don't worry about fiddling with design elements; Deckset gives you a handy preview of each slide.
 Want to see a full view?
 Just double click on it.
 Made a typo or have more ideas?
 Click "Edit" and Deckset will open your presentation in your markdown document (like VSCode).

 Here's the cool part: you get a tiny Deckset preview window floating beside you as you edit.
 Even better, the preview updates live as you make changes!
 This makes editing text a breeze and lets you experiment with quotes, code, and other content types to see how they translate into Deckset's stylish themes.
 It's a small feature, but a powerful one that builds confidence in your editing and lets you explore the unique styles your presentation can take.